andrewpahl1/PyNonogram/README.md

 ## Overview

-PyNonogram aims to quickly solve nonograms of any size using a combination of regular expression matching and, when necessary, guessing-and-checking.
+PyNonogram aims to quickly solve nonograms of any size using a combination of regular expression matching and, when necessary, guessing and checking.

 ## How to use PyNonogram